raystack/stencil/README.md

 **Server**

-Stencil server provides a way to store and fetch schemas and enforce compatability rules.
+Stencil server provides a way to store and fetch schemas and enforce compatibility rules.
 Run `stencil server --help` to see instructions to manage Stencil server.

 Stencil server also provides a fully-featured GRPC and HTTP API to interact with Stencil server.
 Both APIs adheres to a set of standards that are rigidly followed.
 Please refer to [proton](https://github.com/odpf/proton/tree/main/odpf/stencil/v1beta1) for GRPC API definitions.